 Acorn Cafe is proud to be a non-tipping establishment.

-In May 2022 we hired our first employee and decided to join other food service establishments worldwide in a tip-free service model designed to pay our staff a reliable living wage.
+In May 2022 we decided to join other food service establishments worldwide in a tip-free service model designed to pay our staff a reliable living wage and promote equitable service at Acorn Community Cafe.
 You may notice a price difference of up to two dollars on some of our menu items, and tips will no longer be accepted or expected.
-To balance the loss of tips, our employee received an hourly raise and positions now start at $18/hour.
+To balance the loss of tips, hourly positions now start at $18/hour.

 So, why the change?
-We view service workers as people first, and believe they shouldn't have to rely on customers' charity in order to pay bills and enjoy life.
+We view service workers as people first, and believe they shouldn't have to rely on our customers' charity in order to pay bills and enjoy life.
 Our employees work for us providing our guests with great service, so why should you be responsible for paying them?
-Service is the only industry in which an employee's wage is dictated by the customer - but we think that should change.
+Service is one of few industries in which an employee's wage is dictated by the customer - but we think that should change.